 The mighty King Minos is considered the semi-divine founding father of the Cretan Bronze Age civilization, known as the Minoans.

-According to Greek mythology, Minos was the son of Zeus, the god of the sky and justice who ruled as the king of gods on Mount Olympus, and Europa, a Phoenician princess.
+According to Greek mythology, Minos was the son of Zeus, the god of the sky and justice, who ruled as the king of gods on Mount Olympus, and Europa, a Phoenician princess.
 Zeus, disguised as a bull, tricked Europa and carried her across the sea from Phoenicia to Crete.
 From their symbolic union of heaven and earth, three sons were born: Minos, Rhadamanthys and Sarpedon.
 After Zeus abandoned Europa, she married Asterius, the king of Crete, but the marriage remained childless.
-To rectify this, Asterius adopted Zeus’ sons and made them his heirs.
-Radamanthys was a colonizer and lawmaker who, along with Minos, became a judge of the dead in the underworld after his death.
-Sarpedon became the king of Lycia and a tragic hero of the Trojan War who was killed by Patroclus.
+Therefore, Asterius adopted Zeus’ sons and made them his heirs.
+Rhadamanthys, who was a colonizer and lawmaker, alongside Minos, became a judge of the dead in the underworld after his death.
+Sarpedon, who became the king of Lycia, was a tragic hero of the Trojan War and met his demise at the hands of Patroclus.

-After Asterius died, Minos declared himself the ruler of Crete and boasted that his prayers to the gods would be answered as proof of his right to the throne.
-To demonstrate this, he erected an altar to Poseidon and prayed for a sacrificial bull to emerge from the sea.
-Immediately, a magnificent white bull emerged from the water, but Minos was so captivated by its beauty that he spared it and offered another bull instead.
-As a result, the Cretans accepted Minos’ claim to the throne.
+After Asterius died, Minos declared himself the ruler of Crete and boasted that his prayers to the gods, however ridiculous they may have seemed, would be answered, thus serving as evidence of his rightful claim to the throne.
+To substantiate his belief, he built an altar to Poseidon and fervently prayed for a sacrificial bull to emerge from the sea.
+Miraculously, a magnificent white bull emerged from the water, but Minos was so captivated by its beauty that he spared its life and offered another bull instead.
+Consequently, the Cretans acknowledged Minos’ authority and accepted his claim to the throne.

 Minos was a just and powerful ruler in his earthly realm, although he was merciless towards his enemies.
 He was also a supreme judge in the underworld and an interlocutor of Zeus in the divine world.
-Every nine years, Minos met with Zeus to converse, be educated by the god, and receive orders and permission to rule the earthly realm.
-To protect Crete from external enemies and preserve internal order, Minos received the bronze automaton Talos from his father, Zeus.
-Forged by the god Hephaestus, Talos circled the island three times a day, carrying bronze tablets inscribed with divine laws on its shoulders.
-Minos resided at Knossos, where the ingenious Athenian craftsman Daedalus, who was then living in exile in Crete, built him a splendid palace.
-Minos created a powerful naval force, eradicated piracy, and is believed to have been the first person to control the Mediterranean.
+Every nine years, Minos would meet with Zeus to engage in conversation, receive education from the god, and obtain orders and permission to rule the earthly realm.
+To protect Crete from external enemies and preserve internal order, Minos was bestowed the bronze automaton Talos by his father.
+Forged by the god Hephaestus, Talos would circle the island three times a day, carrying bronze tablets inscribed with divine laws on its shoulders.
+Residing in Knossos, Minos lived in the opulent palace constructed for him by the ingenious Athenian craftsman Daedalus, who was living in exile in Crete at the time.
+Under Minos’ leadership, a formidable naval force was established, piracy was eradicated, and he is credited with being the first to exercise control over the Mediterranean.

 “[Minos] who was most kingly of mortal kings, and reigned over very many people dwelling round about, holding the sceptre of Zeus wherewith he ruled many.”